timescale/cloud-actions/README.md

-# actions-playground
+# cloud-actions

-POC for cloud public actoins
+Timescale cloud playground for GH Actions and shared workflows.